 - You may apply for the preferential allocation of a place in a hall of residence through the

-- You may register with the "Studis4Studis" tutoring programme and with the "Orbis Humboldtianus" International Club.
+- You may register with the "Studis4Studis" mentoring programme and with the "Orbis Humboldtianus" International Club.

-Since German diplomatic representations often ask for evidence of health care insurance coverage when prospective students apply for a visa, it would be a good opportunity to approach a German health care insurance company before.
+Since German diplomatic representations often ask for evidence of health care insurance coverage when prospective students apply for a visa, it would be wise to approach a German health care insurance company before beginning visa proceedings.

-You should be aware that for your journey to Germany you should have adequate insurance coverage because TK and AOK (or other German insurance companies) can insure you only from the point of time you enrol in Germany.
-Therefore, attending an intensive language course in March or September could be covered by a travel insurance.
+You should be aware that TK and AOK (or other German insurance companies) can only insure you from the point at which you enrol in Germany.
+Therefore, whilst attending an intensive language course in March or September, you should be covered by a travel insurance policy.

 The following documentation must be submitted in addition to the online application:

 Nomination certificate for studies based on an exchange programme issued by the partner university, or by a scholarship provider

 - Learning Agreement (only for university partnerships - optional)

 - German language certificate: If you did not take the C-Test, you can submit: German Language Certificate (Zentrale Oberstufenprüfung, Kleines or Großes Deutsches Sprachdiplom, DSH, TestDaF)